mashlol/omni/README.md

 });
 ```
 A collection is essentially the same collection as Backbone, however a `createPermission(connection)` and `destroyPermission(connection)` method can be supplied to determine whether or not there is permission to add or remove models to/from this collection.

+All of the methods and properties you define in a collection will also be propagated to the client.
+Prefix properties with an "_" if you wish to keep them on the server only.
+The `createPermission` and `destroyPermission` methods are kept on the server only.
+All of the backbone methods are also kept on the server, so overriding native Backbone methods is currently not possible on the client, but should still work on the server.

 # Events